danielsmak/danielsmak/danielsmakarenko.md

 ##### English:
 Hello 👋, I'm Daniels Makarenko, a UX / UI designer and frontend developer from Düsseldorf.

 My colleagues value me as a competent and reliable team player with a great passion for frontend development and UX / UI design.
-In my last position, I was instrumental in the implementation of several projects in these areas.
+In my last position, I was responsible for the implementation of several projects in these areas.

 ## Frontend Kenntnisse / Frontend Skills